dpse/tcli/docs/tcli.md

 tcli_flush(&t);
 ```

-The `buf` and `len` arguments to the printf-style functions are for a caller-provided scratch space; TinyCLI does not allocate. `tcli_out_printf` and `tcli_out_vprintf` return the would-be length, following the C99 `vsnprintf` convention, so truncation can be detected by comparing the return value against `len`.
+The `buf` and `len` arguments to the printf-style functions are for a caller-provided scratch space and are required as TinyCLI does not allocate internally. `tcli_out_printf` and `tcli_out_vprintf` return the would-be length, following the C99 `vsnprintf` convention, so truncation can be detected by comparing the return value against `len`.

 ## Echo Modes